MitchellStride/Quadcopter/README.md

 ## Plan
-<br>I have done some research on popular parts for cheap first quadcopter builds
-and decided on these parts.
+I have done some research on popular parts for cheap first quadcopter builds and decided on these parts.
 <br>
 <img src="{{ "/pictures/blockcopter.png?raw=true" | prepend: site.baseurl }}" />